đŸ”´Congress Drops New Epstein Files and Trump Drops New Bombs on Venezuela Terrorists 2025-09-03 18:11

 You all know it's a failure now.

-But these same people who are proposing these policies now.
+But the same people who are proposing these policies now, they all told you that Cuba was paradise.

 By the way, even after it was communist.

-Just so you know, Rage Against the Machine, printed out, Che Guevara, right?
+Just so you know, Rage Against the Machine printed out Che Guevara, right?

 Our socialism is for fake shirts.